ckan/extensions.ckan.org/extensions/feedback-nhm.md

 Feedback extension for CKAN

+THIS EXTENSION IS NO LONGER USED ON THE PORTAL!

-The private-beta branch was for internal launch, with a built in feedback form.
+The private-beta branch was for internal launch, with a built in feedback form for Museum staff to submit form.

-The public-beta branch is for public beta launch, with a footer bar with link to
+The public-beta branch is for public beta launch, with a footer bar with link to survey monkey.